German police kill man who approached them with knife

 -

-Markers placed on the ground inside cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
+Police officers investigate inside a cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
 5, 20120.
 A 23-year-old police inspector candidate shot dead a man on Sunday evening as the man attempted to assault officers with an object and a knife.
 (Stephan Witte/dpa via AP) less

 Photo: Stephan Witte, AP

-Markers placed on the ground inside cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
+Police officers investigate inside a cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
 5, 20120.
 A 23-year-old police inspector candidate shot dead a man on Sunday ... more

-Markers placed on the ground inside cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
+Police officers investigate inside a cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
 5, 20120.
 A 23-year-old police inspector candidate shot dead a man on Sunday evening as the man attempted to assault officers with an object and a knife.
 (Stephan Witte/dpa via AP) less

 Photo: Stephan Witte, AP

-Markers placed on the ground inside cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
+Police officers investigate inside a cordoned-off area in front of a police station in Gelsenkirchen, Germany, late Sunday, Jan.
 5, 20120.
 A 23-year-old police inspector candidate shot dead a man on Sunday ... more

 BERLIN (AP) — Police in western Germany shot and killed a 37-year-old man who allegedly tried to attack them with a knife.
 They are checking whether extremism was a possible motive for the attack, the German news agency dpa reported Monday.